 Databases do not all use the same format for displaying and searching author names, so look for examples or search tips in your database.

 Authors do not always use the same form of their name.
 For example, they may not always use a middle initial, so you may need to search for more than one form of their name.

 Of course, different authors may have the same set of initials or even name, so you may need to refine your search using subject terms or institution name.

 ORCID numbers are unique identifiers for authors.
 If an author has registered with ORCID and the database includes ORCID numbers in its records, you can search and use ORCID numbers to identify articles by a particular author.

 Following links between articles that cite each other can be a useful way of expanding your awareness of relevant articles.
 An article citing another one implies a subject connection between the two.

 Many databases make it easy to identify these connections by including links in the full record for an article:

 The Web of Science database was designed specifically to enable citation searching to find these connections.
-Choose Cited reference search after connecting to the database.
-You can then do either a Cited author or a Cited Work (cited article) search.
+Choose Cited Reference search after connecting to the database.
+You can then search terms as a Cited Author, Cited Work (cited article), or Cited Year.